haidarim/LPIC1/LPIC1.md

 Using `rpm2cpio <.rpm file>` will just print out the cpio:ed file. but we can use direction to save the cpio:ed file liek: `rpm2cpio <.rpm> > <.cpio>`

+To later do the .cpio file depackage we can use the `cppio -idv < file.cpio` to depacke the .cpio file.

 #file